 What is critical illness cover?

-Critical illness cover is a long-term insurance policy that pays out a lump sum if you are diagnosed with a critical illness such as cancer, stroke or heart attack during the policy term.
-The critical illness definition is dependent upon the insurance company providing the critical illness cover however, as explained in the next section, there are a number of conditions that are fairly standard across all critical illness insurance policies.
-The key point to remember is that a critical illness policy will pay out upon diagnosis, even if you eventually go on to make a full recovery.
+Critical illness cover is a long-term insurance policy that pays out a lump sum if you are diagnosed with a serious illness such as cancer, stroke or heart attack during the policy term.
+The critical illness definition is dependent upon the insurance company providing the critical illness cover, however, as explained in the next section there are a number of conditions that are fairly standard across all critical illness insurance policies.
+Not to be confused with terminal illness benefit which is usually included as standard with life insurance, the key point to remember is that a critical illness policy will pay out upon diagnosis, even if you eventually go on to make a full recovery.

 Although critical illness cover is a vital part of a family's protection portfolio it should not replace life insurance and is usually offered as an addition to life insurance cover.
 Read the following article to find out more about life insurance - How much life insurance do you need?